ua-gist-open-source/docker-compose-postgis-geoserver/README.md

 ```
 Substitute the `YOUR_DATA_DIR` for a directory on your computer.
 For Unix users it might be something like `/Users/aaryno` or `/home/aaryno`.
 For Windows users it might be something like `c:/gist604b`. _The rest of the line (`/postgres_data/data:/var/lib/postgresql/data`) should be be unchanged!_

-Save the file, then launch the containers using `docker-compose`:
+Save the file, then launch the containers using `docker compose`:

 ### Run `docker-compose up` from your terminal app
-_Caveat: `docker-compose` must run from the directory in which `docker-compose.yml` is or else provide the full path to the docker-compose by specifying `-f <path to docker-compose.yml>`_
+_Caveat: `docker compose` must run from the directory in which `docker-compose.yml` is or else provide the full path to the docker-compose by specifying `-f <path to docker-compose.yml>`_

 To start the services from your terminal app or powershell:
 ```
-docker-compose up
+docker compose up
 ```
 Output from the geoserver and postgis containers will start being output to the terminal.
 Now you can access them through the local ports of `8080` and `5432` respectively.